UD-UD/npm-safe-install/README.md

 * `npm-safe-install`
 * `nsi`

-Suppose you have a project `test` where you want to use this module.
+When you run this utility ,it searches for the linked projects and rebuilds any broken links.

-Create a `.nsi.json` in the root directory and list all the submodules in an array
+Alternatively you can create a `.nsi.json` in the root directory and list all the submodules in form of an array

 ```json
 // example